DTJF/cmakefbc/_Usage.md

 This package binds the FB compiler in to the CMake build system.
 It supports two ways how to use the FB compiler:

-- Direct compiling (.bas to binaries), and
+- Direct compiling (.bas to binaries = object files), and
 - indirect compiling (.bas to .c).

 For direct compiling only the FB compiler is necessary (and its tools).
-In contrast for indirect compiling you'll need a further C compiler to be installed on your system (which is the case when you use a 64 bit FB version).
+In contrast, for indirect compiling you'll need a further C compiler to be installed on your system (which is the case when you use a 64 bit FB version).

-Indirect compiling may be beneficial when porting a project to new platforms or when packing Debian packages (.deb) with source code.
-In most cases it's more convenient to compile directly, since you'll have less files in your project folders.
+The later (indirect compiling) may be beneficial when porting a project to new platforms or when packing Debian packages (.deb) with source code.
+But in most cases it's more convenient to compile directly, since you'll have less files in your project folders.

 Direct Compiling  {#SecDirect}